 Like so many problems in the Middle East, the impasse between Israel and the Palestinians has some of its roots in World War I.

-As the book of Exodus begins, Joseph and his generation are long dead, a new pharaoh sits on the throne of Egypt, and the outlook is bleak for the descendents of Jacob, or Israel.
+As the book of Exodus begins, Joseph and his generation are long dead, a new pharaoh sits on the throne of Egypt, and the outlook is bleak for the descendants of Jacob, or Israel.

 It is the basis for yet another blockbuster movie drawn from the Bible, but is the account of Noah and the Ark good for more than epic Hollywood entertainment?
 Who was the biblical Noah, and what can we learn from his example?